Now we come to examining the major alignment centres that have emerged into prominence in the making of the map.

 There's no clear rule about what makes a major node.
 Stone circles are undoubtedly important nodes.
 But look at quoits, and one or two are major alignment nodes (Lanyon and West Lanyon Quoits) while others aren't.

-), different people’s perceptions yield rather different results in the discovery of alignments.
+As mentioned earlier (here), different people’s perceptions yield rather different results in the discovery of alignments.
 But the deciding factor is the accuracy of alignments and also a fair judgement of their plausibility in each individual case.